Finn Russell

 Finn Alastair Russell (born 23 September 1992) is a Scottish professional rugby union player who plays as a fly-half for Premiership Rugby club Bath and often captains the Scotland national team.

 Russell made his international debut against the United States in 2014, and has since played over eighty test matches.
 He has also represented the British & Irish Lions during their tours of New Zealand in 2017, South Africa in 2021 and Australia in 2025 playing in three tests.
 In 2024, Russell featured in the Netflix documentary Six Nations Full Contact.

 Russell has been described as one of Scotland’s greatest-ever players and among the best players in the world.
 Gregor Townsend praised him as “one of the most skilful players to ever play the game”, while Johann van Graan described him as “world-class” and “a genius [who] hits a target that nobody else can see”.
-He has been styled as "the Messi of rugby".

 Early life

-Russell was born into a sporting family.
-His father played a lot of racket sports, and worked in sports administration, including as Director of Domestic Rugby for the Scottish Rugby Union.
-His grandparents were international badminton players, his uncle and great-grandfather played cricket for Scotland and his brothers are also noted rugby players.
+Russell's father played a lot of racket sports, and worked in sports administration, including as Director of Domestic Rugby for the Scottish Rugby Union.

 Russell started playing rugby in Wallace High School in Stirling.
 Russell did not feel drawn to academic work.
 After secondary school, he pursued an apprenticeship for three years as a stonemason, in a business owned by a family friend, whilst his rugby developed.

 In 2013 Russell received the John Macphail Scholarship, linked with New Zealand's Lincoln University, spending 15 weeks in New Zealand's South Island playing for local clubs in the Christchurch area.
 He benefited from the facilities and specialist coaching offered by the Canterbury Rugby Football Union international high performance unit.